c6o/docs/content/guides/appengine.md

 #### Exposed Ports

-The NodeRED application image contains a webserver running on port `1880`.
-So we need to instruct Kubernetes that there is an http service available on port `1880` of our application.
+The NodeRED application image contains a web server running on port `1880`.
+So we need to instruct Kubernetes that there is an HTTP service available on port `1880` of our application.

 ```yaml
 #...